-Dorm rooms, dining facilities, a chapel, and rehearsal spaces are provided King’s College, and the choral services and concerts are held primarily at St. Stephen’s Pro-Cathedral.
+Dorm rooms, dining facilities, a chapel, and rehearsal spaces are provided by King’s College.
+Choral services and concerts are held at St. Stephen’s Pro-Cathedral.